-This scam tugs at the heartstrings of seniors with grandchildren.
+This scam tugs at the heartstrings of seniors who have grandchildren.

-Pitch: The caller identifies themselves as your grandchild and states that they have been arrested in another country and need money wired immediately for their bail and to please not tell mom or dad, since this will upset them.
+Phone Pitch: You receive a call from someone claiming to be your grandchild and states they have been arrested in another country and need money wired immediately.
+The scammer asks that you don’t tell their mom or dad because this will upset them.

-Result: You wire money only to find out later that your grandchild is safe.
+Result: You wire the money, only to find out that your grandchild is safe.

-How to avoid this scam: Tell your family to not post travel plans online.
-Con artists can use online information to contact family members.
+How to avoid this scam: Tell your family not to post travel plans online.
+Scammers can use online information to contact family members.
 Don’t trust caller ID.
-Con artists can disguise the number that appears on the caller ID with a practice called “spoofing.”
-If you get a call from your “grandchild” asking for bail money, ask for the name of the bond company and call them directly to verify its truth.
-You can also contact the family of the grandchild to confirm that they are in fact traveling.
+Scammers can disguise the number that appears on the caller ID with a practice called “spoofing.”
+Technology is available to scammers that make it look like they’re calling from a different place or phone number.
+If you get a call from your “grandchild” asking for bail money, ask for the name of the bond company and call them directly to verify it is true.

 Whether it’s a secret shopper scheme, work-from-home scam, or a phony offer of employment, job-related scams can not only dash your hopes, but also steal your money or your identity.
 It’s easy for scammers to create false email addresses, websites and online “job applications” that seem very professional.